Martin D-28: History

 Introduced by Martin in 1931, the D-28 is prized for its booming projection and high quality tone.
 The first batch went wholly to the Chicago Musical Instrument Company, although this "exclusive" deal didn't last for long.
 Originally built around the Martin D-14 Fret platform, early examples included exotic tone woods, such as Brazilian Rosewood, which is no longer available in large quantities due to deforestation and subsequent treaty controls.
 Original D-28 guitars also used standard materials no longer found in current production models.
 For example, they had a distinct "herringbone" pattern that lined the top of the guitar.
 However, this touch was discontinued in 1946, as the German-made materials were no longer available post-World War II.
-Also the "diamonds and squares" fretboard inlays were reduced to plain dot styling around this time.
+Also the "diamonds and squares" fret board inlays were reduced to plain dot styling around this time.

 D-28s were so popular at one point during the 1950s, that customers were waiting two years or more for one.

 Current models

 Starting with the 2017 D-28's Martin has switched to forward shifted X-bracing, a revised neck pattern termed High Performance Taper with Modified Low Oval profile with 1-3/4” ebony fret board width at the bone nut, 2-1/8” at the 12th fret.
-The previous black pickguard is now faux tortoise shell and the former enclosed tuning machines are now open gear.
+The previous black guard is now faux tortoise shell and the former enclosed tuning machines are now open gear.
 Aging toner is applied to the Sitka Spruce tops before application of the nitrocellulose lacquer finish.

 The modern D-28 standard series is made of several high quality tone woods, including solid Sitka Spruce tops, Indian rosewood back and sides, mahogany neck, ebony fret board, ebony bridge, and maple bridge plate.
 It uses the classic non scalloped X bracing pattern prior to 2017 pioneered by Martin, along with an ebony bridge and fret board.

 Much of the construction is still done by hand although in recent years Martin has adopted computer controlled CNC machines to fashion the guitar's neck, and employs automated buffing and polishing machines, while maintaining the overall quality of the finished product.
 As of 2020, a base model has a list price of $3,599 U.S. Martin dealers usually offer discounts off the list prices.
 Older models made in the 1940s, 1950s and pre-1969 D-28s can command far greater prices.